f4b6a3/uuid-creator/README.md

 # Use the hash of system data as node identifier
 export UUIDCREATOR_NODE="hash"

+# Use a random value as node identifier explicitly
+export UUIDCREATOR_NODE="random"

-# Use a number as node identifier
+# Use a specific number as node identifier
 export UUIDCREATOR_NODE="0xC0DA0615BB23"
 ```